ECW Just Another Night: Event

 The sixth bout was a singles match between Axl Rotten and the Sandman.
-The match was won by the Sandman by pinfall following a diving leg drop.
+The Sandman won the match by pinfall following a diving leg drop.

 The seventh bout saw ECW World Television Champion 2 Cold Scorpio defend his title against Sabu in a rematch from Cyberslam.
 The match ended in a time limit draw after 20 minutes.

 The eighth bout was a singles match between Bam Bam Bigelow and Cactus Jack.
-At the time of the match, Cactus Jack was soon to leave ECW to join the World Wrestling Federation, while Bigelow had recently left the Federation, debuting in ECW earlier that month at Big Apple Blizzard Blast.
+At the time of the match, Cactus Jack would soon leave ECW to join the World Wrestling Federation, while Bigelow had recently left the Federation, debuting in ECW earlier that month at Big Apple Blizzard Blast.
 Bigelow went on to win the match by pinfall following a lariat.
 After the match, Cactus Jack, Stevie Richards, the Blue Meanie, and Taz attacked Bigelow, with Taz applying the Tazmission to him.

 The main event saw ECW World Heavyweight Champion Raven defend his title against Shane Douglas.
 During the match, Brian Pillman came to ringside disguised as a photographer, then distracted Douglas with repeated camera flashes.
 Following repeated interference from Raven's Nest, Raven won the bout by pinfall following an Evenflow DDT onto a chair.
 After the match, Raven's Nest attacked Douglas until The Sandman came to the ring and drove them away, after which Douglas convinced him to form an alliance to take the ECW World Heavyweight Championship away from Raven.